 How it works:

-- Student members share papers, presentations, and research questions/proposals in early stages for feedback and ideas
+- Available to graduate students and professors to share papers, presentations, and research questions/proposals in early stages for feedback and ideas

-- International Fellows and Fellowship alumni attend when they are in NYC and present their papers for feedback
+- Center on Philanthropy and Civil Society’s International Fellows and Fellowship alumni are welcome to attend and present when they are in NYC

 - Practitioners can also present about their work and benefit from scholarship in the field.